List of Ivy League business schools: History

 Although the Ivy League is a college athletic conference, Ivy League also refers to eight private research universities in the Northeastern United States.
 Six of the eight Ivy League universities have a business school that offers a Master of Business Administration degree, including Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, and Yale University.

 Cappelli, Bonet, and Hamori note, "The Ivy League business schools, associated with higher social class in terms of the income and social status of their students, had a long head start on other MBA programs."
 The creation of business schools at Ivy League universities occurred over a century ago.
 Joseph Wharton established the first university-based business school at the Wharton School of the University of Pennsylvania in 1881.
 In 1900, the Tuck School of Business at Dartmouth College was founded as the world's first graduate school of business.
 The Harvard Business School became the first business school to offer the MBA degree in 1921.
 Because there were no textbooks for its new MBA program, Harvard pioneered the case study method of teaching which is still used by business schools today.
+In 1946, Johnson School at Cornell became the first Ivy League business school to admit female students, with Jane Stevens ’45, MBA ’48, joining the inaugural class of 41 students in the Graduate School of Business and Public Administration (which later became the Johnson Graduate School of Management), graduating in 1948 as the first woman to earn a Cornell MBA.

 In 1955, five Ivy League schools—Columbia, Cornell, Dartmouth, Harvard, and Pennsylvania—offered MBA degrees.
 These five business schools collectively graduated half of the MBA degrees awarded in the United States that year.
-Also in 1955, Wharton became the first Ivy League business school to admit female students, although only to its undergraduate program.
+Also in 1955, Wharton became the first Ivy League business school to admit female students at the undergraduate level.
 Yale added its MBA program in 1976.

 By 2001, Ivy League MBA graduates constituted only five percent of all MBA degrees awarded in the United States but represented over 23 percent of the MBA qualifications held by top executives at Fortune 100 companies.
 In 2021, Ivy League business schools provided 3,680 MBA graduates, representing only 3.6% of the total MBAs awarded.
 However, the preference for Ivy League MBA graduates has increased, according to Cappelli, Bonet, and Hamori.

 As of 2022, all of the Ivy League MBA programs are ranked in the top fifteen of US colleges by U.S. News & World Report.
 Forbes ranks the six programs in its top eleven.
-Of the Ivy League business schools, the Tuck School MBA programs accepts the most candidates, with an acceptance rate of 33 percent as of the 2023–24 academic year.
+Of the Ivy League business schools, the Tuck School MBA program accepts the highest percentage of candidates, with an acceptance rate of 33 percent as of the 2023–24 academic year.
 Harvard and Columbia have the lowest acceptance rates, at 9.2 percent and 13.6 percent, respectively.